 Threats To Black Bears

 Black bears are not an endangered species, although subspecies of black bear (like the Louisiana Black Bear, found in wetlands) were listed as vulnerable and endangered in the past.

 The biggest threat to bears is humans.
 When we don’t interact with bears safely, bears get labeled as a nuisance and killed.
 Bears also get hit by cars or accidentally poisoned/injured by human garbage.

 More broadly, however, bears are at risk, just like we are, from climate change.
-Warmer weather means that some of their food sources may be affected: come out at different times of the year, produce less seed/offspring, or die off entirely.
+Warmer weather means that some of their food sources may change: come out at different times of the year, produce less seed/offspring, or die off entirely.
 Warmer weather also affects how well bears can hibernate and how long they have to hunt for food while they’re awake.
 As natural disasters increase from climate change, bears are also subject to many of the same problems that we’re facing: hurricanes, tornadoes, drought, and forest fires.

 The best thing we can do as stewards of the environment is to continue to combat climate change through holding the largest greenhouse gas emitters — polluting industries like oil, gas, and wood products — to account.
 We also need to invest heavily in proforestation: let our forests mature into old growth, preserve high quality forests across the US South, reduce the amount of logging in forests, and take steps to improve biodiversity.

 Did you enjoy learning about my favorite creatures?
 If so, why not show us?